ZeusWPI/g2-backend/README.md

 ```
 cp dev-config_template.edn dev-config.edn
 ```
-At this moment sqlite is used as database.
-This requires no further setup.
-Later we will use mysql which will require extra database configuration at that time.

 [1]: https://github.com/technomancy/leiningen

 ### Running

+Start by running the migrations on the database.
+Make sure the correct url is set in your config.
+Migrations can be added overtime, don't forget to execute them!

+    lein run migrate

 To start a web server for the application, run:

     lein run

+You can also start a repl environment which allows for more dynamic and involved programming.
+Following commands puts the webserver in the same state as the previous commands one but it leaves you in a repl.

+    lein repl
+    >> (start)
+    >> (migrate)

+#### Back-end

+If you change files and want to see your changes it will go faster in a repl.
+When using `lein run`, you need to stop the process and restart it.
+In the repl you can reload a namespace and the server will automatically reload the file into its process.

+    >> (use g2.filename :reload)

+This reload is not perfect, old namespaces are necessarily removed which can result in a conflict when you change a file with another one but give them the same name.

+TODO Add clojure.tools.refresh explanation.

+If you change SQL queries, restart the database using

+    >> (restart-db)

 #### Front-end

 The project also includes [clojurescript]((https://clojurescript.org/)).
-A language with the clojure syntax that compiles to javascript for clienside usage in the browser
+A language with the clojure syntax that compiles to javascript for clienside usage in the browser.

+We are currently not really serving a frontend but there is a route on `/` for debug purposes.
+If you want to run clojurescript on there, follow the next instructions.

 To start the clojurescript compiler and set it to automaticaly recompile on source code changes run